AndrewBergheim/bootcamp-hw2-bootstrap/README.md

-# bootcamp-hw1 by Andrew Bergheim
+# bootcamp-hw2 (Bootstrap Portfolio) by Andrew Bergheim

 ## Description
 This is a portfolio that I created as part of my coding bootcamp at the University of Arizona beginning in October 2019.
 It was created as an exercise